dyhes/zulip/docs/development/setup-recommended.md

 - host operating system
 - installation method (Vagrant or direct)
 - whether or not you are using a proxy
-- a copy of Zulip's `vagrant` provisioning logs, available in `/var/log/provision.log` on your virtual machine
+- a copy of Aloha's `vagrant` provisioning logs, available in `/var/log/provision.log` on your virtual machine

 ### Requirements

-Installing the Zulip development environment with Vagrant requires downloading several hundred megabytes of dependencies.
+Installing the Aloha development environment with Vagrant requires downloading several hundred megabytes of dependencies.
 You will need an active internet connection throughout the entire installation processes.
 (See [Specifying a proxy](#specifying-a-proxy) if you need